wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 - [Connectors Overview](https://mi.docs.wso2.com/en/latest/reference/connectors/connectors-overview/)
 - [Adding Connectors](https://mi.docs.wso2.com/en/latest/develop/creating-artifacts/adding-connectors/)

-## Deploying integrations in Choreo
+## Deploying integrations in {{ product_name }}

 WSO2 MI build preset is where you can deploy integrations developed with WSO2 Micro Integrator as an API.
-In this preset, you have three different ways to define endpoints.
-Choreo gives priority to the definition of endpoints in the below-mentioned order.
+In this preset, you have three different ways to define endpoints. {{ product_name }} gives priority to the definition of endpoints in the below-mentioned order.

 1. **Using component.yaml file**
 This is the most flexible method to define endpoints.
 You can configure the endpoint details with the `component.yaml` configuration file.
-Place this file in the `.choreo` directory in the project path of the component.
+Place this file in the `.{{ product_name }}` directory in the project path of the component.
 If the Micro Integrator project has inbound endpoints, you can expose them via different endpoints using the `component.yaml`file.

     To learn about the `component.yaml` file, see [Overview of the component.yaml file](../develop-components/manage-component-source-configurations.md#overview-of-the-componentyaml-file).

 2. **Auto generating endpoints**
-If `component.yaml` is not provided and if the source Micro Integrator project has APIs, Choreo scans the project and generates the API endpoints.
+If `component.yaml` is not provided and if the source Micro Integrator project has APIs, {{ product_name }} scans the project and generates the API endpoints.
 If the project has a few APIs, an endpoint will be generated for each API.
 The visibility of this auto-generated endpoint is set to `Public` by default.
 You can change the visibility in the deployment flow.

 3. **Provide default endpoints**
-If `component.yaml` is not provided and if the source Micro Integrator project doesn't have APIs, Choreo generates a default endpoint which will expose the default micro integrator port (8290) with `Public` visibility and wildcard context.
+If `component.yaml` is not provided and if the source Micro Integrator project doesn't have APIs, {{ product_name }} generates a default endpoint which will expose the default micro integrator port (8290) with `Public` visibility and wildcard context.

 !!! note
     If you are currently using `component-config.yaml` or `endpoints.yaml` configuration files, see the respective [migration guide](../develop-components/manage-component-source-configurations.md#migration-guide) for instructions on migrating to the recommended `component.yaml` configuration file.

-## Explore Choreo examples on GitHub
+## Explore {{ product_name }} examples on GitHub

-For a hands-on experience with MI-based integrations in Choreo, we recommend exploring our [Choreo Samples](../choreo-samples/samples-overview.md).
+For a hands-on experience with MI-based integrations in {{ product_name }}, we recommend exploring our [Choreo Samples](../choreo-samples/samples-overview.md).
 You can filter out the samples based on the build preset `WSO2 MI`.